harsha-simhadri/big-ann-benchmarks/t3/LEADERBOARDS.md

 # T3 Track Leaderboards (Unofficial)

 Please note that all rankings are currently unofficial due to the following reasons:
-* We continue to take changes to algorithms and indexes until Dec 1, so scores and rankings are still subject to change.
 * All [open tasks and issues](TASKS_ISSUES_RESOLUTIONS.md) must be resolved.

 ## Final Rankings On Private Query Set